 Takeaway 2: Teams are more aligned when investment marketers use data to deliver the highest value sales leads

 One major alignment challenge cited by the roundtable participants was around the topic of sales productivity.
 If a major benefit of alignment is shorter sales cycles and higher close rates, the teams must work together to determine a) the highest value sales opportunities and b) how to nurture those leads through the sales process.
-Although it seems the mindset is shifting to include sales and marketing as one unit working together, the big challenge is aligning around the goals and metrics that drive decision-making.
+Although the mindset is seemingly shifting to sales and marketing working together as one unit, the big challenge is aligning around the goals and metrics that drive decision-making.

 The Head of Strategy and Business Analytics for a large, global investment management firm said, “The big question in my mind, as I work with our marketing group is, is [do we focus on] current clients?
 Is it that big long tail?
-Or it is somewhere in between?
-How should we be focused across that set beyond what we’re already doing today?”
+Or it is somewhere in between?”

 Several firms reported using Business Intelligence teams to pull together data that could inform decision-making on who sales and marketing teams should pursue, and how.
 The Global Head of Marketing Services for a major global asset manager commented that BI has become integral to their strategy.
 “Over the past few years we’ve really been focusing on digital outreach.
-This way, you don’t have a client advisor assigned to prospects, so to speak.
+This way, you don’t have a client-advisor assigned to prospects, so to speak.
 You rely on your digital outreach technology to pull lead information in.
-Then once you’ve received that data, it goes through a process within our BI team to assign leads into buckets, and then Sales will follow up when they reach a certain threshold.”
+Once you’ve received that data, it goes through a process within our BI team to assign leads into buckets.
+Then, Sales will follow up when they reach a certain threshold.”

 In other words, the most effective marketers are using data to inform their sales enablement strategies.
 They are working with their BI teams to assign lead scores and pass-off the highest potential leads to the sales team.
 Leads with lower scores can be nurtured by marketing until they are sales-ready.